Test in production without watermarks.

 End Class

 Razor can handle API logic and server-side templating, but it cannot handle client-side logic that is not JavaScript-based.
 Blazor allows programmers to handle both client and server-side functionality with just C#.
-Razor is a markup syntax for templates.
-It incorporates server-side code into the HTML.
+Razor is a markup syntax for templates that incorporates server-side code into the HTML.
 Blazor, on the other hand, is an SPA framework that can run on either Blazor WebAssembly or the Blazor Server, depending on the situation.